Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Entanglement entropy and complexity for excited states of holographic superconductors in the Einstein gravity

-where $\kappa^{2}=8\pi G_{d}$ is the gravitational constant and $\Lambda=-(d-1)(d-2)/(2L^{2})$ is the cosmological constant. $A$ and $\psi$ respectively represent the gauge field and a scalar field with mass $m$ and charge $q$.
-To include the backreaction, we choose the following ansatz of the metric for the black hole with a planar symmetric horizon
+where $\kappa^{2}=8\pi G_{d}$ denotes the gravitational constant, the cosmological constant is $\Lambda=-(d-1)(d-2)/(2L^{2})$, $A$ and $\psi$ stand for the Maxwell field and a scalar with mass $m$ and charge $q$.
+To include the backreaction, we take the following ansatz of the metric for the black hole with a planar symmetric horizon